PaulDance/xr/README.md

 This tool is a shell plugin: a collection of shell constructs one will `source` in order to retrieve them.
 The shell itself must be **Bash-compatible**, like Bash obviously but Zsh as well for example.
-Then there are the programs and libraries required by the track you are mentoring for.
-Other than that, it only uses core utilities expected on any GNU operating system, such as `cp`, `grep`, `cut`...
+Then there are the programs and libraries required by the track you are mentoring for, in particular the `exercism` CLI itself.
+Other than that, it only uses core utilities expected on any GNU operating system, such as `cp`, `grep`, `sed`, `cut`, `rm`... and a text editor available from the shell and set as the value of the `$EDITOR` environment variable if you wish to use the `xr edit` functionality.

 ## Installation